sunmorgan/sunmorgan/README.md

-Hi I am a grade 12 high school student from Bur Oak Secondary School.
+Hi I am a freshman from University of Ottawa.

 working on:
 - Solving competitive programming questions on dmoj, cses, codeforces